The average labor cost for

 Do Not Open the Garage Door Opener Box

 When calling around to get quotes for opener Installation, many garage door companies will ask if the box has been opened.
 Do not open the box if you want a professional company to install the garage door opener you purchased.
 The reason for this is so they can assure all parts needed will be there for the installation.

 There have been many instances where an installer is half way through assembling a garage door opener to find out a part is missing.
 The installation can’t be completed if a part is missing and a second appointment will have to be scheduled.
 Keeping the box sealed will prevent any wasted time and additional service call charges.

 Which Garage Door Opener Do You Recommend?

-We recommend the Chamberlain B970 Wi-Fi Smartphone Controlled Garage Door Opener.
-This opener features an ultra quiet belt drive system with Chamberlains Motor Vibration Isolation System.
-This ensures years of quiet, smooth operation which is great if you have a bedroom or nursery near the garage.
+We recommend the Chamberlain C450 Chain Drive Wi-Fi Garage Door Opener.
+This opener features a reliable chain drive system with Chamberlain’s proven 1/2HP motor.
+This ensures years of operation which is great if you use your garage door as the front door like most families.

 Included in the box is 2 vehicle remotes, 1 outside keypad, a multi-function wall control panel, and

 Features a reliable 1/2hp motor, durable chain drive, built in Wi-Fi smartphone control, two remotes, and outside keypad.